EndlessPixel/EndlessPixel-Modpack/FAQ.md

 ### 1. Why does the series start from v5 instead of v1?

-The numbering of this modpack series starts at v5 because it builds on several earlier, non-public development versions that preceded the official launch of the 1.21.4 branch.
-Specifically:
+The numbering starts at v5 because earlier internal builds preceded the public launch of the 1.21.4 branch:

 - We released **1.20.1-v1**, **1.20.6-v2**, and **1.21.1-v3** as internal test builds
-- We developed **1.21.4-v4** as a pilot build, but it suffered from severe mod conflicts and other issues
+- **1.21.4-v4** was a pilot build that had mod conflicts and other issues
-- **1.21.4-v5** marked the first stable, polished version suitable for public distribution
+- **1.21.4-v5** was the first version we considered stable enough for public release

 ### 2. How long will it take to update the modpack after Mojang releases a new Minecraft version?

-- **Beta versions**: Usually rolled out **within a week** following a new Minecraft version launch
+- **Beta versions**: Usually within **a week** after a new Minecraft release, but no guarantees
-- **Stable official versions**: Dependent on the update speed of major mod developers
+- **Stable versions**: Depends on how quickly major mod developers update their mods

-We will only push the official modpack update once all critical mods have been updated and thoroughly tested for stability.
+We'll publish an official update only after critical mods have been updated and basic testing passes.
+Delays are possible.

 ### 3. Why is the number of mods uneven across different series of the modpack?

-The discrepancy in mod counts across different modpack series stems from:
+Differences in mod counts happen because:

-- Each series being tailored to a distinct main Minecraft version
+- Each series targets a different Minecraft version
-- Mod development being community-driven and not always in lockstep with Mojang's releases
+- Mod updates are community-driven and not always in sync with Mojang
-- The need to either abandon incompatible mods or adopt alternative ported versions
+- Some mods become incompatible and need to be replaced or removed

 ### 4. Can OptiFine be added to the modpack?

-No, this modpack uses **Sodium + Iris Shaders** as its default rendering core, which is fully incompatible with OptiFine.
-For shader support, simply place your preferred shader files into the **shaderpacks** folder in the modpack directory.
+No, this modpack uses **Sodium + Iris Shaders** as its rendering core, which is incompatible with OptiFine.
+For shader support, place your shader files into the **shaderpacks** folder.
+Compatibility with specific shaders may vary.

 ### 5. Will a NeoForge version of the modpack be released in the future?

-At present, approximately 80% of the core mods that define this modpack's gameplay experience only maintain active Fabric branches.
-As a result, we have no concrete migration plan for a NeoForge version in the short term.
+Currently, about 80% of the core mods in this pack only maintain active Fabric branches.
+We have no immediate plans for a NeoForge version, but that could change if mod support shifts.

 ### 6. Why do "old version" mods still remain in the new modpack releases?

-The retention of older-version mods is a deliberate, test-verified decision:
+Sometimes we keep older mod versions for practical reasons:

-- In some cases, mod developers have not yet released updated versions
+- The mod developer hasn't released an updated version yet
-- We conduct rigorous compatibility testing to check if older mod versions can run on new Minecraft versions
+- We test older versions to see if they still work on newer Minecraft (not guaranteed)
-- Once official updated versions are released, we immediately replace the old versions
+- Once official updates are available, we replace the old versions

 ### 7. After a bug is reported by the community, how long will it take to be fixed?

-- **Modpack-specific issues**: We aim to roll out a hotfix or patch update within **1–2 weeks** (3–5 business days for critical bugs)
+- **Modpack-specific issues**: We try to release a fix within **1–2 weeks** (critical bugs may be faster, but no promises)
-- **Upstream-related issues**: We will report the bug to the relevant developers and monitor the progress of the official fix
+- **Upstream-related issues**: We'll report the bug to the mod developer and monitor progress.
+Fix times depend on them.

 ### 8. What is the versioning scheme of the modpack?

-The modpack follows a three-stage release cycle: **Alpha**, **Beta**, and **Stable (Release)**.
+The pack uses a three-stage cycle: **Alpha**, **Beta**, and **Stable (Release)**.

-- **Alpha phase**: Focuses on including all planned mods.
-Once the mod completion rate reaches 95%, the version transitions to Beta.
+- **Alpha**: Focuses on including planned mods.
+Once mod completion reaches roughly 95%, it moves to Beta.
-- **Beta phase**: Concentrates on polishing features, fixing bugs, continuing to add remaining mods, and adjusting the mod list to better suit the target Minecraft version.
+- **Beta**: Focuses on polishing, bug fixing, adding remaining mods, and adjusting the mod list.
-- **Stable (Release) phase**: Handles regular iterative updates, minor patches, major bug fixes, and hotfixes as needed.
+- **Stable (Release)**: Handles iterative updates, minor patches, major bug fixes, and hotfixes as needed.

 ### 9. What determines the lifecycle of the modpack?

-The lifecycle of the modpack is directly tied to our server's version number.
-When our server upgrades to a new major Minecraft version, the corresponding modpack version reaches its end of life and development shifts to the next major version.
-In other words, support for the old version is discontinued once the server moves forward.
+The lifecycle is tied to our server's version.
+When our server upgrades to a new major Minecraft version, we stop active support for the old modpack version and shift development to the next one.
+Old versions may still work, but we won't provide updates or fixes for them.